MatinehBshakib/Greenhouse-Control-System/README.md

 2.  **Clone the Repository:** Download or clone this repository to your local machine.
 3.  **Run the Script:** Open the `Part1.m` file in MATLAB and click the **Run** button.
 4.  **View Results:** The script will automatically generate five plot windows showing the simulation results and print a detailed performance summary in the MATLAB Command Window.

+---

+## 📚 Reference

+The model implemented in this simulation is based on the work presented in:

+> Ben Ali, R., Aridhi, E., & Mami, A. (2015, December 21-23). *Dynamic model of an agricultural greenhouse using Matlab-Simulink environment* [Conference presentation].
+16th international conference on Sciences and Techniques of Automatic control & computer engineering - STA'2015, Monastir, Tunisia.